Addressing Hygiene Gaps in Syria

 - Has the applicant explained how the project will be implemented under current COVID-19 restrictions (travel, social distancing) and highlighted any requirements for personal protective equipment.

 All applications will be reviewed by the Program Development and Projects Committee.
-The recommendations of this committee will be presented to the Board of Trustees for approval.
+The recommendations of this committee will be presented to the Board of Trustees for approval at the December 2020 meeting.

-The number of eligible applications funded is conditional on the number of applications received and the availability of funds.
+As the amount of funds available for round 2 is limited, the number of eligible applications funded is conditional on the number of applications received and amount requested.

 Award Start Date:

-Given that this opportunity is for timely proposals, you will receive 75% of the grant amount within four weeks of award notification, and the remaining amount after project completion or other agreed upon milestone.
+Given that this opportunity is for timely proposals, you will receive 75% of the grant amount within three weeks of award notification and signing of the MOU, and the remaining amount after project completion or other agreed upon milestone.

 Contacts and guidance: